-The Group's short-term investments represent the Group's investments in financial products managed by financial institutions in the PRC which are redeemable at the option of the Group on any working day or have the original maturities of less than twelve months, which are classified as available-for-sale securities.
-Short-term investments are reported at fair value, with unrealized holding gains or losses, net of the related tax effect, excluded from earnings and recorded as a separate component of accumulated other comprehensive income (loss) until realized.
+The Group's short-term investments represent the Group's investments in financial products managed by financial institutions in the PRC which are redeemable at the option of the Group on any working day or have the original maturities of less than twelve months.

+The Group classified the short-term investments, with aggregate amounts of RMB6,032,000,000 and RMB2,593,000,000 purchased for the year ended December 31, 2021 and 2022, respectively, as available-for-sale securities and are reported at fair value.
+Unrealized holding gains or losses, net of the related tax effect, on available-for-sale securities were excluded from earnings and recorded as a separate component of accumulated other comprehensive income (loss) until realized.
 Realized gains or losses from the sale of short-term investments are determined on a specific identification basis and are recorded as investment income when earned.